MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_ClickTime** - The Unix epoch time when the user clicked a link in iOS Outlook to open the file in Office app.

-- **Data_ClosePreviouslyOpenedMarkers** – A string value logging the time duration between some function calls, in a format with function id and duration.
+- **Data_ClosePreviouslyOpenedMarkers** – A string value logging the time duration between some function calls, in a format with function ID and duration.

 - **Data_DetachedDuration** - The duration of detach process of an event.